MileHacker Logo

 • Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (CSMVS): Mumbai's premier museum, with extensive collections spanning art, archaeology, and natural history.

-• Dr. Bhau Daji Lad Mumbai City Museum: Focuses on Mumbai's history and culture, offering insights into the city's development.
+• Dr. Bhau Daji Lad Mumbai The Museum of the city: Focuses on Mumbai's history and culture, offering insights into the city's development.

-• Art Galleries and Exhibition Spaces: Predominantly in South Mumbai, focusing on the area around the Kala Ghoda Art Precinct, and in Bandra.
+• Art Galleries and Exhibition Spaces: Predominantly in South Mumbai, centering on the area around the Kala Ghoda Art Precinct, and in Bandra.

 • Cultural Centers and Performance Venues: Many cultural centers exist across Mumbai, hosting various events.